You may be a candidate for Endoscopic Foramintotomy

 Foraminal Stenosis

 The spine supports much of the upper body’s weight while protecting the spinal cord and facilitating movement.
-To accomplish these tasks, a complex system of stacked vertebrae, cartilage, joints, ligaments and muscles work in tandem, with each component depending upon another to function properly.
+To accomplish these tasks, a complex system of stacked vertebrae, cartilage, joints, ligaments, and muscles work in tandem, with each component depending upon another to function properly.
 Because the spine absorbs a great deal of the stress and strain of everyday life, it is prone to degeneration over time.
 When one part of the spine begins to deteriorate, it can quickly affect nearby regions and cause debilitating and/or painful symptoms.

 Causes